ember-cli/eslint-plugin-ember/README.md

 > An ESlint plugin that provides set of rules for Ember Applications based on commonly known good practices.

-## ❗️ Requirements

-You need to have `ember-cli-eslint` installed in your app.
-[More info here](https://github.com/ember-cli/ember-cli-eslint).

 ## 🚀 Usage

 ### 1. Install plugin